. This gloss was rejected.

 adjective. wood (of material), ?wooden (of make), wood (of material), wooden (of make)

 A word in a list of “large & small” roots from around 1968, apparently an adjectival form of taw “wood as material” (PE17/115).
 Its gloss is unclear but may be “wood (of material)” or “wooden (of make)” as suggested by Christopher Gilson.
-It appeared beside a form tewin, either a plural or (less likely) a variant form.
+It appeared beside a form tewin, probably the plural.

 Conceptual Development: In The Etymologies of the 1930s the form was N. tawaren “wooden” (pl. tewerin), an adjectival form of longer N. tawar (Ety/TÁWAR).